enerprosystems/eps-markdoc-example/pages/docs/project-timeline.md

 ### Portal Prototype

-Develop frontend prototype to explore and document requirements for Enerpro's cusotmer portal.
+Develop frontend prototype to explore and document requirements for Enerpro's customer portal.
 Use the articulated requirements refine the prototype for production and to document the backend requirements.

 ### Azure Stack Guidance